 The University reserves the right to deny admission to any applicant who cannot meet the Technical Standards as set forth below, with reasonable accommodations, as determined by the application process, interview and student disclosure.
 Every applicant is considered without regard to disability.
 Applicants are not required to disclose the nature of their disability(ies), if any, to the Admissions Committee.
-Any applicant with questions about these Technical Standards is strongly encouraged to discuss his/her specific issue(s) with COM Student Affairs prior to the interview process.
-If appropriate, and upon the request of the applicant, reasonable accommodations will be provided.
+Any applicant with questions about these Technical Standards is strongly encouraged to discuss their specific issue(s) with COM Student Affairs prior to the interview process.
 Once admitted to the program, students will be expected to maintain the Technical Standards and demonstrate them through their coursework, interaction with peers and faculty, and in their professional experiences throughout the program.
-Reasonable accommodation for persons with documented disabilities will be considered on an individual basis, but a student in the Doctor of Osteopathic Medicine program must be able to perform in an independent manner.
+Reasonable accommodation for persons with documented disabilities will be considered on an individual basis.
 Students who fail to demonstrate the Technical Standards while in the program will be evaluated and appropriate action (e.g., remediation, counseling, or dismissal) will be taken.
 Because this expectation is separate from academic achievement, simply maintaining a passing GPA is not sufficient to prevent a student from being dismissed from the program.
 Furthermore, the College of Osteopathic Medicine reserves the right to dismiss any student from the program who either fails to disclose information relevant to their qualifications under the Technical Standards or falls out of compliance with the Technical Standards after admission to the program.